-Author: Josh Anderson, Program Assistant, Project on Managing the Atom
+Author: Josh Anderson, Coordinator, Project on Managing the Atom

 The Project on Managing the Atom (MTA) at the Harvard Kennedy School of Government seeks Student Associates for the Spring of 2015.
 These internships provide opportunities for undergraduate or graduate students to meet experts in nuclear policy, attend lectures and seminars, and assist MTA project faculty, staff, and fellows with their research.
 MTA will provide a modest hourly wage or academic credit for the internship.
 The MTA project conducts and disseminates policy-relevant research on a variety topics including:

 - Reducing the risk of nuclear and radiological terrorism

 - Reducing the dangers of existing nuclear stockpiles

 - Lowering the barriers to the safe, secure, and peaceful use of nuclear energy